Today in Middle Eastern history: the “People’s Crusade” ends (1096)

 If you’re interested in history and foreign affairs, Foreign Exchanges is the newsletter for you!
 Sign up for free today for regular updates on international news and US foreign policy, delivered straight to your email inbox, or subscribe and unlock the full FX experience:

 Peter’s sermons were so powerful that we’re told he won nearly everyone who heard them over to the Crusades.
 They were so powerful that he, and not Urban, is often credited as the real driving force behind the First Crusade.
 But he deviated a bit from what would become accepted Crusading practice.
-The Church tried to limit its Crusading appeals to nobles, those who could put together and pay for an army that they would then lead to the east.
+The Church tried to limit its appeals to nobles, those who could put together—and, more importantly, pay for—an army that they would then lead to the east.
 Peter, on the other hand, preached to everyone, and won followers at every level of society.
 But the nobles he recruited naturally needed time to call in their vassals, recruit additional soldiers, get their estates in order for the long and quite possibly fatal trip to the Holy Land, and so forth, whereas the peasants and townsfolk who flocked to Peter’s message quite literally flocked to Peter’s message, as in they started following him all over France.

 Peter came to have a few knights and minor nobles in his entourage, but mostly he was followed by regular folks, who could just pick up and go with him on the spot.
 This was nice, they were all eager to follow him and go on Crusade and all that stuff, but very few of them could actually afford even the most basic military equipment, and almost none of them knew anything about how to fight in an army.
 Nevertheless, Peter, now with designs of leading his own Crusade composed of this group of followers (who needs real soldiers when God is protecting you, after all), took his growing “army” out of France and into Germany, heading east toward Constantinople and from there on into Turkish territory.